lulf/watchful/README.md

 ## Recovering from older versions of Watchful

-NOTE: If you've used watchful before, it now has switched from using `embassy-boot` to `mcuboot` as provided by default on InfiniTime.
+NOTE: If you've used watchful before 0.2.6, it now has switched from using `embassy-boot` to `mcuboot` as provided by default on InfiniTime.
 To achieve that, the [nrf-softdevice](https://github.com/embassy-rs/nrf-softdevice/) has been replaced with [trouble](https://github.com/embassy-rs/trouble).

 The `infinitime-recovery` app allows you to move from previous versions of Watchful to the new.